finbarrtimbers/categorised-review-extraction/README.md

 Wikipedia).
 - A lot of the system is defined using hand-tuned features.
 An end-to-end machine learning classifier would probably perform better.
+- No unit tests, which is bad.
+If given more time I'd add unit tests.
+- No code coverage statistics.
+- No linting/static analysis.
 - Use a better summarisation platform.
 We have to include redundant words in the descriptions because NLTK's stemming & lemmatization functions treat "built" and "build" differently (which is arguably a good thing).